 Tibia - The leg of a frog or toad from the heel to the knee.

 Total Length - Length measured from the snout to the end of the tail.

 Tubercle - A small bump or knob on the body, which is smaller than a wart.

-Venomous - capable of injecting venom (by means of their bite, regarding snakes and lizards.)
+Venomous - (Reptiles and Amphibians) - Capable of injecting venom by means of their bite.

-Venter - The underside of an animal including the tail.
+Venter - The underside or abdomen of an animal.